Facts About Blow Flies

-Blow Fly Infestation
+Blow Fly Life Cycle

 When developing, the female bottle fly lays eggs on decomposing meat or food, allowing for the maggot to feed once they begin to develop.
 Most active in the summer and spring, these flies have a preference for warm, humid weather.